PoisotLab/manuscript-template/manuscript.md

 We use the [Better BibTeX](https://retorque.re/zotero-better-bibtex/) plugin for citation key generations, and auto-export of the shared library to the `references.bib` file.
-We use a citation key format meant to convey information on the author, date, year, and title.
-It must be set in the Better BibTeX preferences as
+We use a citation key format meant to convey information on the author (first author full name), date (complet year), and title (first three letters of the first two non-stop words).
+It must be set in the Better BibTeX preferences as (you might need to remove the line changes):

 ~~~
-[auth:fold][year][title:fold:nopunctordash:skipwords:lower:select=1,1:substring=1,3:capitalize][title:fold:nopunctordash:skipwords:lower:select=2,2:substring=1,3:capitalize]
+[auth:fold]
+[year]
+[title:fold:nopunctordash:skipwords:lower:select=1,1:substring=1,3:capitalize]
+[title:fold:nopunctordash:skipwords:lower:select=2,2:substring=1,3:capitalize]
 ~~~

 It is a good idea to configure Better BibTeX to auto-export on change, and to